EdDuarte/website/content/tags/deprecated/_index.md

 ---
 title: "Deprecated"
-description: "Outdated notes or projects that are no longer relevant"
+description: "Outdated notes, broken links or projects that are no longer relevant"
 ---

-Outdated notes or projects that are no longer relevant.
+Outdated notes, broken links or projects that are no longer relevant.